jkendall327/dotnet-explanations/csharp/async-await.md

 - What does the `async` keyword do?
 - Why is the return-type of the method `Task<string>`, and not just `string`?
-- What does 'the program jumps back to whereever it was before' mean?
+- What does 'the program jumps back to where it was before' mean?

 ### The async keyword